-36% if fatalities occurred in Passenger Cars and 25% in Light Trucks and Vans.
-Motorcycles drivers/passengers accounted for 10% of fatalities.
-269 (39%) of traffic fatalities and 5,779 (8.4%) of injuries are estimated to be alcohol related.
-58% of drivers killed were not wearing a safety belt and 62% of passengers who were killed were not wearing a safety belt.
-Pedestrians account for 10% of all traffic fatalities.
+A total of 36 percent of fatalities occurred in passenger cars and 25 percent happened in light trucks and vans.
+Motorcycles drivers / passengers accounted for 10 percent of fatalities.
+A total of 269 of traffic fatalities, or 39 percent, and 5,779 of injuries, or 8.4 percent, are estimated to be alcohol related.
+A total of 58 percent of drivers killed were not wearing a safety belt and 62 percent of passengers who were killed were not wearing a safety belt.
+Pedestrians account for 10 percent of all traffic fatalities.

-Louisiana injury crashes are lowest on weekends; fatal crashes are highest on weekends.
+Louisiana injury crashes are lowest on weekends, but fatal crashes are highest on weekends.
 Injury crashes are highest during the afternoon rush hour traffic.
 Fatal crashes occur more frequently in the evening and early morning hours.

 In 2010, there were 947 vehicles in fatal crashes, 80,343 vehicles in injury crashes and 197,759 vehicles in property-damage-only crashes.
 There are 2,869,033 licensed drives in the state.

-Louisiana car accidents can have many causes, but they usually fall under negligence, intentional misconduct or products liability.
+Louisiana car accidents can have many causes, but they usually happen because of negligence, intentional misconduct or products liability.
 Negligence occurs when a driver fails to exercise reasonable care.
 For example, a driver gets in an accident because he is driving too fast or is distracted due to texting while driving.

-In products liability cases, neither negligence nor intentional misconduct need be shown, rather, the law of strict liability comes into play.
-The automobile is show to be defective and the defect causes the accident and resulting damages.
+In products liability cases, neither negligence nor intentional misconduct needs to be shown, rather, the law of strict liability comes into play, which means that the automobile is shown to be defective and that the defect caused the accident and resulting damages.
 For example, it has been alleged that certain Toyota models have defective floor mats, gas pedals and other defects leading to unintended acceleration and resulting injuries.

-If we can help you out in any way with your Louisiana Car Accident, please give us a call.
+If Lavis Law Firm, a Louisiana car accident law firm, can help you with your Louisiana car accident, please give us a call.
 For your free initial consultation call us at 1-866-558-9151 or contact us online.

 - Louisiana Highway Safety Commission